Healthy Homes Assessment Taradale

 Callum

-What time Do I require to be in compliance with requirements of the Healthy Homes Standards?
+When Do I need to be in compliance with The Healthy Homes Standards?

 Taradale Healthy Homes Compliance Timeframes

-Tenancies that were signed beginning on 1 July 2019 to 30 June 2021
+Tenancies established beginning on 1 July 2019 to 30 June 2021

-• A Healthy Homes Declaration of Intent, an Insulation Statement and an Insurance Statement should be included with any renewal, new or altered tenancy contract.
+• A Healthy Homes Declaration of Intent as well as an Insulation Statement, and an Insurance Statement must be included with any new, renewed or amended tenancy agreement.

-Starting 1 July 2023
+Beginning 1 July 2023

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Starting 1 July 2024

-• All rentals homes must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All rentals houses have to meet the Healthy Homes Standard regardless of when the tenancy first began.

 Unreasonable Gaps & Holes